GovStackWorkingGroup/sandbox/spec/1-main.md

 ecosystem actors to discover, understand, engage, experiment, innovate, and build digital government solutions using the [GovStack platform](http://govstack.gitbook.io/).

-The sandbox is not just a playground, but rather a publicly available kit of tools, including a cloud infrastructure repositories, container images and Helm charts for building blocks.
+The sandbox is not just a playground, but rather a publicly available kit of tools, including:
+* cloud infrastructure configurations
+* container images
+* CI/CD pipeline configurations
+* Helm charts for building blocks.

 This means that you have the flexibility to take these repositories and set up your own sandbox environment.

 The fully operational environment offers a comprehensive API that public and private agencies can use to mimic the characteristics exhibited by the GovStack platform and environment on a real-time basis to help simulate responses from